 - 1) The member of staff will give the pupil a direct and clear instruction, using the pupils name within the instruction to gain their attention. - 2) The pupil will be given time to process the information.
 After which, a repeated clear instruction will be given, reinforcing the positive choices being made by their peers.
-Pupils are encouraged to 'use their words' or provided Widgit cards (if appropriate). - 3) The pupil will be given a choice by the member of staff to support them in making the right decisions, e.g. a change of face or change of environment. - 4) If the pupil continues to refuse to follow the instruction, a consequence (sanction) will be given, which may include the use of reasonable force to direct the pupil to a new environment. - 5) Following the event, the pupil and member of staff will take part in a 'repair and reflect' conversation, outlining the reasons for the consequences and strategies which can be put in place to support the pupil in similar future events.
+Pupils are encouraged to 'use their words' or provided Widgit cards (if appropriate).
+Emotion coaching may be used at this time. - 3) The pupil will be given a choice by the member of staff to support them in making the right decisions, e.g. a change of face or change of environment. - 4) If the pupil continues to refuse to follow the instruction, a consequence (sanction) will be given, which may include the pupil being directed to a new environment. - 5) Following the event, the pupil and member of staff will take part in a 'repair and reflect' conversation, outlining the reasons for the consequences and strategies which can be put in place to support the pupil in similar future events.